damiencrone/quallm/README.md

 ### Defining a new task

 Aribtrary tasks can also be defined using a `TaskConfig` with (at minimum) a Pydantic model, and system and user prompt template.
 In the example below, we define a trivial task: The response model (i.e., the thing the LLM is tasked with generating) is a list of strings on a given topic (the `ListResponse` Pydantic model).
 The prompt template (in the definition of `task_config`) is a barebones template with a placeholder for the topic (which is the datapoint or observation which is piped into the prompt template at inference time).
-In this case, the "data" is a single observation: "ethical precepts".
-As instructed, the LLM returns a list of ethical precepts.
+In this case, the "data" are two observations: "ethical precepts" and "moral transgressions".
+As instructed, the LLM returns a lists of both.

 ```python
 from pydantic import BaseModel, Field